 manapuagather

+Step 10.
 Set buns onto a sheet and cover with a damp cloth.
-Place in a warm area and let rise for another 30 – 45 minutes.
+Place in a warm area and let rise for another 30 minutes.
+Tip: If you can space them in a steamer, that will make it easier to steam without handling the buns too much.

 manapuacooking